Christopher Sean

 Christopher Sean Friel (born October 25, 1985) is an American actor known for his role as Paul Narita on the NBC soap opera Days of Our Lives.
-He previously played Bing Lee in the critically acclaimed web series The Lizzie Bennet Diaries and his recurring role of Gabriel Waincroft on CBS's Hawaii Five-0.
-Sean also gained recognition for his lead voice over role as Kazuda Xiono in Star Wars Resistance and his recurring role as Brandon on You.
+He previously played Bing Lee in the critically acclaimed web series The Lizzie Bennet Diaries and his recurring role of Gabriel Waincroft on CBS's Hawaii Five-0 and as Brandon in You.
+Sean also gained recognition for his lead voice over roles such as Kazuda Xiono in the cartoon series Star Wars Resistance, Dick Grayson/Nightwing in the game Gotham Knights, and as Kenji Sato/Ultraman in the animated Netflix film Ultraman: Rising.

 Personal life

 Christopher Sean Friel was born on October 25, 1985, in Oak Harbor, Washington to Sayuri and Patrick Friel.
 He has two sisters, Candis and Melody.
 Sean grew up mainly in Southern California.
 Sean is Japanese on his mother's side and Irish, Spanish and German on his father's side.

 Sean grew up in the military because his father was in the Navy.
 When Sean's father was stationed away from home, he put himself on video reading books to his children and Sean's mother would record videos of the kids and reply back.
 As a result, Sean was always very comfortable in front of the camera and those experiences inspired him to try acting.
 Growing up, Sean had a big poster of Bruce Lee on his wall and admits there weren't many people for him to relate to in the entertainment industry.
 Sean speaks Japanese, which he picked up from his parents when his father was assigned to the USS Tripoli.
 Sean is trained in boxing, Taekwondo, wrestling, Jujutsu and mixed martial arts.